Cosmos: A Spacetime Odyssey: Volume 3

+Volume 4

 Sequel series

 On January 13, 2018, it was announced that another season titled Cosmos: Possible Worlds would debut on Fox and National Geographic channels.
 It is hosted by Neil deGrasse Tyson and executive produced by Ann Druyan, Seth MacFarlane, Brannon Braga, and Jason Clark.
-On November 7, 2019, it was announced that the sequel series would premiere on National Geographic on March 9, 2020, and will also premiere on Fox later that year.
+On November 7, 2019, it was announced that the sequel series would premiere on National Geographic on March 9, 2020, and would also premiere on Fox later that year.